 The filing period for admission applications is November 1-30 for the fall semester of the following year.
 Applicants must satisfy UC minimum eligibility requirements for admission to the University.
-See the General Catalog for details, or go to catalog.berkeley. edu/undergrad/admission.html.
+See the General Catalog for details, or go to catalog. berkeley.edu/undergrad/admission.html.
 Communications regarding undergraduate admission should be addressed to the Office of Undergraduate Admissions, University of California, Berkeley, 110 Sproul Hall #5800, Berkeley, CA 94720-5800.
-Students may also call (510) 642-3175 for general admission information or (510) 642-0569 for applications.
+Students may also call (510) 642-3175 for general admission information.